 As a personal injury attorney in North Carolina, I hear this from clients all the time.
 Unfortunately, in most cases, it is not true.
 At the very least, it is not what they believe it to be.

-In North Carolina, as in most states, you are required to purchase auto insurance to legally be allowed to drive on public roadways.
-Each state sets its own requirement as to the minimum amount of insurance and type of insurance that you must purchase to be a legal driver.
+In North Carolina, as in most states, you must purchase auto insurance to be allowed to drive on public roadways legally.
+Each state sets its own requirement for the minimum amount of insurance and type of insurance that you must purchase to be a legal driver.

 North Carolina requires that all drivers carry at least $30,000 in liability insurance.
 This is sometimes referred to as “minimum limits” or a “30/60” policy.
 That means that you only carry the minimum amount of auto liability coverage required by law in North Carolina.
-Under a minimum limits policy, the most any one injured claimant can collect is $30,000 and there is only $60,000 in available liability coverage for all the claimants involved in an accident.
-For example, if you, your spouse and your children are involved in a car accident and spouse and children of the at-fault driver are in the other vehicle, there is a total of $60,000 in available liability coverage for all seven claimants (assuming two children in each car).
+Under a minimum limits policy, the most any individual injured claimant can collect is $30,000, and there is only $60,000 in available liability coverage for all the claimants involved in an accident.
+For example, suppose you, your spouse, and your children are in a car accident, and the spouse and children of the at-fault driver are in the other vehicle.
+In that case, there is a total of $60,000 in available liability coverage for all seven claimants (assuming two children in each car).

 One is that most people do not go out and intend to cause a collision.
-They generally the result of negligence.
-Think of all the things people have to distract them, even momentarily, the radio, the weather, the other cars on the road, GPS, eating or drinking, texting, talking on the phone, children, the list goes on and on.
+Collisions are generally the result of negligence.
+Think of all the things people have to distract them, even momentarily.
+Things such as the radio, the weather, other cars on the road, GPS, eating or drinking, texting, talking on the phone, children, the list goes on and on.
 As such, if you have assets that you want to protect, you should carry higher liability limits so that claimants can focus on your insurance coverage instead of trying to get money from you directly.